Market Update from Broker Keith Gordon - Selling for more than appraised value

 An agent or buyer will sometimes make an offer above the expected appraisal, knowing the seller’s property will never appraise.
 The strategy is to wait for the appraisal and then leverage the seller because they feel they have the seller over-a-barrel after the appraisal comes in lower than the contract price.
 The listing agent should be prepared for this and know how to handle it ahead of time.

 Determining which agent to hire should not be based on who sells the most homes but which agent is the best negotiator and can manage an appraisal shortfall the best.
-I am the FL broker for GetMoreOffers.com via my brokerage, ADDvantage Real Estate Services.
+I am the FL broker for GetMoreOffers.com via my brokerages, ADDvantage Real Estate Services and Altru Realty.
 I have built a reputation for being a strong negotiator, getting the asking price and even higher when I can.
 I am a patient negotiator which is why I tend to drive up prices.
 I have great experience with appraisal shortfalls.
 I believe in full-price more than a counter.
 I believe the market is the best indicator of price, not listing agents.
 I prefer not to leave money on the table and I don’t believe in paying for buyer’s home warranties or buyers closing costs